 Rebecca is a member of the Scientific Advisory Committee of RCUK’s Energy Programme and advises the iGov initiative at the University of Exeter.
 She is a Fellow of the Centre for the Understanding of Sustainable Prosperity (CUSP) and a Trustee of the New Economics Foundation.
 From 2011-15 she was a Council Member of the Natural Environment Research Council, and from 2004-11 was Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations.
 She is an Associate of the think tank Green Alliance and from 2001-4 was Green Alliance’s Director.
 Previously, Rebecca spent two years as a policy adviser at the European Parliament in Brussels, specialising in international environmental issues.

 Her freelance portfolio has included work with a range of organisations including the British Academy, Co-operatives UK, the Lake District National Park Authority and the Universities of Lancaster, Leeds, Sussex and Exeter, and Imperial College.
 Recent projects include:

-Rebecca has a degree in Social and Political Sciences from the University of Cambridge, and a masters degree in Environment, Development and Policy from the University of Sussex.
+Rebecca has a degree in Social and Political Sciences from the University of Cambridge, and a PhD from Lancaster University.